How To Choose the Right Skirting Board Size

 High skirting boards are an iconic feature in these historic properties as they usually feature large elaborate mouldings, which draw the eye.

 For these reasons, taller skirting with a large moulding is undoubtedly the way to go if you own a period property.
-I would say the 8”/200mm mark and above is normally a large skirting board size.
+The 8”/200mm mark and above is normally considered a large skirting board size.
 Installing a larger board will bring continuity to the building design, by maintaining proportions with room sizes, and make for an intriguing feature around the room perimeters.
-Look at how these principles get bought together with the interior above.
+Look at how these principles get bought together with the beautiful Georgian interior shown.

 Tip: If you opt for a larger board, make sure that the shape that is machined onto the board is also large (proportionate to the board size), otherwise you could buy skirting that has a small 50mm shape with a large flat section underneath it.

 Moulded shapes are usually 50mm high, but larger shapes can be up to 100mm high.
-The larger size moulding will be better proportioned for boards specified taller.
+The larger size moulding will be better proportioned for boards that are specified taller.

 We offer a complete range of large skirting boards featuring a larger detailed profile, proportionate to larger skirting sizes.

 Although this tends to be the norm, it is by no means correct to assume that this is always the case.
-Like in the below image, I have found that modern buildings/interiors can look especially stunning with a larger skirting board, as it helps bring a greater depth of features to the interior design, which we will come back to in the next section.
-A grooved design - like Bullnose Groove 3 with matching architrave - can also help keep thing contemporary if your pursuing an ultra modern look.
+Like in the the modern interior image shown, we have found that modern buildings/interiors can look especially stunning with a larger skirting board, as it helps bring a greater depth of features to the interior design.
+A grooved design - like Bullnose Groove 3 skirting board with matching Bullnose Groove 3 architrave - can also help keep thing contemporary if your pursuing an ultra modern look.

 Ceiling Height